Environmental Data Literacy

 Course Content & Assessment

-4. Tidyverse: Data manipulation.
-Like a boss.
+6. Tidyverse: Data manipulation—like a boss.

-6. Statistical Confidence: Base understanding of statistical inferences and the properties of sampled data.
+8. Statistical Confidence: Base understanding of statistical inferences and the properties of sampled data.

-7. Binomial Inferences: Analyses based upon expectations.
+9. Non-parametric Inferences: Analyses based upon expectations.

-8. Categorical~f(Categorical): Contingency table and categorical count data.
+10. Categorical~f(Categorical): Contingency table and categorical count data.

-9. Continuous~f(Categorical): Analysis of Variance (or equality of means).
+11. Continuous~f(Categorical): Analysis of Variance (or equality of means).

-10. Continuous~f(Continuous): Correlation & Regression approaches.
+12. Continuous~f(Continuous): Correlation & Regression approaches.

-11. Categorical~f(Continuous): Logistic regression.
+13. Categorical~f(Continuous): Logistic regression.

 14. Spatial Analyses: Performing spatially explicit analyses of point processes and habitats.